AL-‘ALAQAH MA’A AL-AKHIRIN العلاقة مع الآخرين

 Haram to marry blood and milk relations

-“Forbidden unto you are your mothers, and your daughters, and your sisters, and your father’s sisters, and your mother’s sisters, and your brother’s daughters and your sister’s daughters, and your foster-mothers, and your foster-sisters, and your mothers-in-law, and your step-daughters who are under your protection (born) of your women unto whom ye have gone in – but if ye have not gone in unto them, then it is no sin for you (to marry their daughters) – and the wives of your sons who (spring) from your own loins.
+Forbidden unto you are your mothers, and your daughters, and your sisters, and your father’s sisters, and your mother’s sisters, and your brother’s daughters and your sister’s daughters, and your foster-mothers, and your foster-sisters, and your mothers-in-law, and your step-daughters who are under your protection (born) of your women unto whom ye have gone in – but if ye have not gone in unto them, then it is no sin for you (to marry their daughters) – and the wives of your sons who (spring) from your own loins.
 And (it is forbidden unto you) that ye should have two sisters together, except what hath already happened (of that nature) in the past.
 Lo!
-Allah is ever Forgiving, Merciful.”
+Allah is ever Forgiving, Merciful.
 [An-Nisa 4:23]

 Haram to marry non-Muslims except Jews and Christians

-“Wed not idolatresses till they believe; for lo!
+Wed not idolatresses till they believe; for lo!
 A believing bondwoman is better than an idolatress though she please you; and give not your daughters in marriage to idolaters till they believe, for lo!
 A believing slave is better than an idolater though he please you.
-These invite unto the Fire, and Allah invites unto the Garden and unto forgiveness by His grace, and expounded His revelations to mankind that haply they may remember.”
+These invite unto the Fire, and Allah invites unto the Garden and unto forgiveness by His grace, and expounded His revelations to mankind that haply they may remember.
 [Al-Baqarah 2:221]

-Sexual intercourse is prohibited:
+Sexual intercourse is Haram on the following:

-- Menstruation: The bottom line is a man may share the bed with his wife but he is not allowed to have sexual relations with her in those days, because it is not good for either of them.
-“They question you (O Muhammad) concerning menstruation.
-Say: It is an illness, so let women alone at such times and go not in unto them till they are cleansed.
+- Menstruation: A man may share the bed with his wife but he is not allowed to have sexual relations with her in those days, because it is not good for either of them.
+They question you (O Muhammad) concerning menstruation.
+Say: “It is an illness, so let women alone at such times and go not in unto them till they are cleansed.
 And when they have purified themselves, then go in unto them as Allah hath enjoined upon you.
 Truly Allah loves those who turn unto Him, and loves those who have a care for cleanness.”
 [Al-Baqarah 2:222]

 - Post-childbirth bleeding